Supported Web Browsers

 - Microsoft Edge - version 16, released on October 2017

 Keshif utilizes modern web standards such as fetch function, proxy objects, promises, async functions, css variables, advanced grid layouts, and more.
 We only use features that have been available in the last three years for stable release versions across all major desktop browsers.

-If you encounter any issues with browser versions noted above, please let us know the operating system, browser, and the dataset relating to the undesired behavior, and we'll review and respond shortly.
+If you encounter any issues with browser versions noted above, please let us know the operating system, browser, and the dataset you're using that's causing the undesired behavior.
+We will review and respond shortly.

 About Internet Explorer

 Internet Explorer has reached the end of its lifecycle, and is not a safe browser.
-You may use the new Microsoft Edge instead.
+We support the new Microsoft Edge instead.

 - Microsoft has released an updated Microsoft Edge browser in 2019, making it available on a wider range of platforms and features in-line with Chrome's underlying technology.
-This also make Edge browser available in older operating systems (Windows 7 and 8).
-Please use this new browser on these operating systems where possible.
+This also makes the Edge browser available in older operating systems (Windows 7 and 8).
+Please use this new browser on these operating systems wherever possible.

 Keshif is currently optimized for desktop and laptop computers.

 We believe interactive, rapid data exploration is best on computers like these.
 You'll still be able to see and interact with Keshif dashboards on mobile or tablet devices, but we recommend larger screens for daily use.
 Keshif is not optimized for touch-screen interaction.